polkadot-fellows/xcm-format/README.md

 Indicates that the context under which the value is being evaluated is itself the target.

+Written using a shorthand of `.`.

 ### Type 1: Parent

 The super-consensus system relative to the context in which the value is being evaluated.
 Examples would include the Relay-chain if the context was a parachain, or a parachain if the context were a smart-contract hosted by that parachain.

+Written using a shorthand of `..`.

 ### Type 2: ChildOf